AI-Pree/TimeIt/README.md

 - Runtime profiler
 - showing a graph on cpu usage, ram usage and uptime
 - Algorithm, sampling, instrumental and concurrency profiling
+- Live sharing of profiling process with other users